Baháʼí Faith: Socio-economic development

 Since its inception the Baháʼí Faith has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural co-ops, and clinics.

-The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
+The religion entered a new phase of activity when a message from the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
-By 1987, the number of officially recognized development projects had increased to 1482.
+By 1987, the number of officially recognized development projects had increased to 1,482.

 Current initiatives of social action include activities in areas like health, sanitation, education, gender equality, arts and media, agriculture, and the environment.
 Educational projects include schools, which range from village tutorial schools to large secondary schools, and some universities.
 By 2017, the Baháʼí Office of Social and Economic Development estimated that there were 40,000 small-scale projects, 1,400 sustained projects, and 135 Baháʼí-inspired organizations.